-The carrying value of the Company's financial instruments, including cash and cash equivalents, restricted cash, settlement assets and obligations, accounts receivable, other assets, accounts payable, and accrued expenses, approximated their fair values as of September 30, 2019 and 2018, because of the relatively short maturity dates on these instruments.
-The carrying amount of debt approximates fair value as of September 30, 2019 and 2018, because interest rates on these instruments approximate market interest rates.
+The carrying value of the Company's financial instruments, including cash and cash equivalents, restricted cash, accounts receivable, other assets, accounts payable, and accrued expenses, approximated their fair values as of September 30, 2020 and 2019, because of the relatively short maturity dates on these instruments.
+The carrying amount of debt approximates fair value as of September 30, 2020 and 2019, because interest rates on these instruments approximate market interest rates.